krish-21/iStock/README.md

 Next, iStock prints dashboard menu.

-The user has six options :
+The User has six options :

 1. Add money to the Wallet
 2. Start Trading Stocks